-A. The request is in the interests of the general community welfare.
+B. The amendment is in the interests of the general community welfare.

-This Ordinance will allow the City to exercise its police power rights over privatelyowned real property in order to implement the goals and policies of the City's General Plan.
-Therefore, it is in the interest of the general community welfare and this finding can be made; and
+The Ordinance Amendments, which amends Goleta Municipal Code Title 17, will allow the City to continue to effectively exercise its police power rights over privately-owned real property.
+These police power ensure the City's ability to implement the goals, objectives, and policies of the General Plan, which protect the health, safety, and general welfare of the community.
+Therefore, the Amendment is in the interest of the general community welfare and this finding can be made.